novikoffav/herbua-wp-custom/README.md

 > Tip: For maximum portability, you can later migrate CPT registration from CPT UI into a custom plugin.

-## ACF setup (Free) — Field groups
+## ACF (Local JSON) — Field groups
 This repo stores ACF field definitions as **ACF Local JSON**.
+ACF field groups are stored as JSON in:
+`wp-content/themes/blocksy-child/acf-json/`

+To apply them:
 1) Install + activate ACF (Free)
-2) Ensure ACF Local JSON is enabled and points to:
-   - `wp-content/themes/blocksy-child/acf-json/`
+2) Activate the `blocksy-child` theme
-3) In wp-admin go to: Custom Fields → Field Groups
+3) Go to Custom Fields → Field Groups
-   Field groups should auto-load from JSON.
+4) If you see “Sync available”, select groups and click Sync

 If you do not see the groups:
 - Visit Custom Fields → Tools and sync the JSON groups (if sync is available),